Dog lovers know that hassle of leaving town. You have to arrange a dog sitter or pay for expensive boarding.

-But you can take your pet to fly the skies with you.
-Here are some helpful hints and tips to consider when flying with a dog.
-The most important thing to do is research before you book that trip.
+Luckily, you can take your pet to fly the skies with you.
+Before you book that trip, here are some tips you’ll need to prepare for flying with a dog.

 Large pups have to ride in the cargo hold area but either way, you need to make a reservation with your airline.
 Be prepared to pay 100 bucks or more to travel with your pet.